Anna Maria Zwanziger

 From 1801 until 1811, Zwanziger was employed as a housekeeper at the home of several judges in Germany.
 She would poison her employers with arsenic, and then nurse them back to health to gain their favour.
-She poisoned three people, and attempted to poison several others She killed four people, one of whom was a baby.
+She poisoned three people and attempted to poison several others She killed four people, one of whom was a baby.

 Zwanziger was judged guilty of murder and sentenced to death.
 Before she was beheaded, she said it was probably a good thing she was to be executed, as she did not think she would be able to stop.

+Wilkie Collins referenced her in his 1880 thriller “Jezebel’s Daughter”.